Introduction goes here

 27

-Letters of general attorney in England for one year for Alan le Botiller, who is setting out to Aquitaine in the king's service, nominating Roger de Acton and Giles le Walsh Walsshe alternately.
+Letters of general attorney in England for one year for Alan le Botiller , who is going to Aquitaine in the king's service, nominating Roger de Acton and Walsshe Giles le Walsh alternately.

 28

-Letters of protection with clause volumus for one year for William Legeard of Northampton Norhampton, who is setting out to Aquitaine, to stay there in the king’s service in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year for William Legeard of Norhampton Northampton , who is setting out to Aquitaine, to stay there in the king’s service in the company of Edward [of Woodstock], prince of Aquitaine and Wales .

 By bill of p.s.